Skip to contents

 Details

+This function uses the vctrs casting framework for type conversion.
 When converting from glycan structures, both monosaccharides and substituents are counted.
 Substituents are extracted from the sub attribute of each vertex in the structure.
 For example, a vertex with sub = "3Me" contributes one "Me" substituent to the composition.

 Examples

-# Convert a named vector
+# From a single named vector

 as_glycan_composition(c(Hex = 5, HexNAc = 2))